lopezacuba/save_core_plugin_files/README.md

-# Save Jomres Core Plugin Files to the Update directory
+# Save ALL Jomres Core Plugin Files to /jomres/saved_plugins/ directory

-This Plugin will Save your Jomres Core Plugins files for later use if you did not need them now and after your Jomres Subscription has expired.
+This Plugin will Save ALL your Jomres Core Plugins files for later use if you did not need them now and after your Jomres Subscription has expired.

-After this plugin is installed, and you have a Jomres License, even just a one month license will do; All you need to do is just hit the blue "Install" or "Reinstall" button under the "Add/reinstall/upgrade plugin" column, or the big silver "Reinstall all installed plugins" button.
+After this plugin is installed, and you have a Jomres License, even just a one month license will do; All you need to do is just hit the blue "Install" or "Reinstall" button under the "Add/reinstall/upgrade plugin" column, or the big silver "Reinstall all installed plugins" button and all your Core Plugins will be saved here -> /jomres/saved_plugins/

 ALL your Jomres Core Plugins files are now saved here as a ZIP file: /jomres/saved_plugins/